Everything You Need To Know About WordPress Security (+20 Hardening Tips)

 5. Implement Two-Factor Authentication

-Before we move on, there’s one more technique to address: two-factor authentication (which also goes by two-step authentication and a variety of other, similar names).
-The term refers to the two-step process you’ll need to follow when logging into your site.
-This takes a little more time on your end but goes a long way towards keeping hackers out.
+Two-factor authentication (which also goes by two-step authentication and a variety of other, similar names) refers to a two-step process you’ll need to follow when logging into your site.
+This takes a little more time and effort but goes a long way toward keeping hackers out.

 Two-factor authentication involves using a smartphone or other device to verify your login.
 First, you’ll visit your WordPress site and enter your username and password as usual.
-Then, a unique code will be sent to your mobile device, which you’ll need to provide to complete logging in.
-This enables you to prove your identity by showing you have access to something uniquely yours — such as a particular phone or tablet.
+A unique code will then be sent to your mobile device, which you must provide to finish logging in.
+This enables you to prove your identity by showing you have access to something solely yours — such as a particular phone or tablet.

 As with many WordPress features, two-factor authentication is easy to add with a dedicated plugin.
-Two Factor Authentication is a solid choice — it’s created by reliable developers, compatible with Google Authenticator, and will enable you to add this functionality to your site without fuss.
+The Two Factor Authentication plugin is a solid choice — it’s created by reliable developers, compatible with Google Authenticator, and will enable you to add two-factor functionality to your site with no fuss.

-Another choice is the Two-Factor plugin, which is well known for its reliability and was built mainly by core WordPress developers.
-As with any plugin in this category, the learning curve is a little steep, but it will get the job done and is very secure.
+Another choice is the Two-Factor plugin, which was built mainly by core WordPress developers and is well known for its reliability.
+As with any plugin in this category, it comes with a bit of a learning curve, but it will get the job done and is incredibly secure.
 If you’re willing to spend a little money, you can also check out Jetpack’s Clef-like premium solution.

-Whatever route you choose, make sure to plan ahead with your team if relevant, since you’ll need to gather their phone numbers and other information to get started.
+Whatever route you choose, make sure to plan ahead with your team, since you’ll need to gather phone numbers and other information for all user accounts.
 With that, your login page is now secured and ready to go.

-The ready availability of themes and plugins is one of the best things about using WordPress.
-With these handy tools, you can make your site look just right, and add nearly any feature or functionality you can think of.
+One of the best things about WordPress is the ready availability of plugins and themes for just about any need.
+With these handy tools, you can make your site look just right and add nearly any feature or functionality you can think of.

 Not all plugins and themes are created equally, though.

-Developers who aren’t careful or don’t have the right level of experience can create plugins that are unreliable or insecure — or simply sucky.
+Developers who aren’t careful or don’t have the right level of experience can create plugins that are unreliable or insecure — or just downright sucky.
 They might use poor coding practices that leave holes hackers can easily exploit or unknowingly interfere with crucial functionality.

-This all means you need to be very careful about the themes and plugins you choose to add to your site.
+This means you must be very careful about the themes and plugins you add to your site.
 Each one should be vetted to ensure it’s a solid option that won’t hurt your site or cause problems.
-There are many elements to keep in mind, but the following advice will help you select quality tools:
+Here’s how to select quality tools:

-- Check user ratings and reviews to learn whether other people have had a good experience with the plugin or theme in question.
+- Read reviews – Check user ratings and reviews to learn whether others have had a good experience with the plugin or theme.

-- Take a look at how recently the plugin or theme has been updated.
+- Developer support – Look at how recently the plugin or theme has been updated.
 If it’s been longer than six months, chances are it isn’t as secure as it could be.

-- Install new plugins and themes one at a time, so if anything goes wrong you’ll know what the cause was.
-Also, be sure to back up your site before adding anything to it.
+- Easy does it – Install new plugins and themes one at a time, so if anything goes wrong, you’ll know what the cause was.
+Also, remember to back up your site before adding anything to it.

-You’ll also need to keep them up to date to ensure they work well together and are secured against the latest threats.
-Fortunately, this is quite easy — you’ll simply need to go to your dashboard, look for the red notifications telling you there are themes and/or plugins with available updates, and click on update now next to each one.
+You’ll also need to regularly update your plugins, themes, and other WordPress installations to ensure they work well together and are secured against the latest threats.
+Fortunately, this is also pretty easy — simply go to your WordPress dashboard, look for the red notifications telling you there are themes or plugins with available updates, and click “Update Now” next to each one.

-A lot of the information, data, and content on your WordPress site is stored in a series of folders and files.
+A lot of the information, data, and content on your WordPress site is stored in a series of folders and files on its back end.
 These are organized into a hierarchical structure, and each one is given a permissions level.
-The permissions on a file or folder determine who is able to view and edit it, and may be set to allow access to anyone, only to you, or almost anything in between.
+The permissions on a WordPress file or folder determine who can view and edit it.
+They can be set to allow access to anyone, only you, or almost anything in between.

 File permissions are represented by a three-digit number in WordPress, and each digit has a meaning.
 The first digit stands for an individual user (the site’s owner), the second digit for the group (for example, members of your site), and the third for everyone in the world.
 The number itself means that the user, group, or world: